-- · resolution is sought between the student and the faculty member or instructor involved, or - the student brings the matter to the attention of his/her Faculty Mentor.
-If resolution is not achieved, - the student brings the conflict to the Area Head.
-Absent resolution, - the student brings the conflict to the Associate Chair for Graduate Studies.
-Failing resolution, - the Associate Chair for Graduate Studies contacts the Student Complaint Committee.
-If unresolved, - the student brings the conflict to the Department Chair, and if not resolved, - the student may pursue formal means of resolving the conflict outside of the department.
-This includes the resources of the University Ombuds Dispute Resolution (http://grad.unm.edu/resources/ombuds/index.html) and/or the Faculty Dispute Resolution Center (277-3212).
-The student may also at this point take his/her complaint to Graduate Studies and institute a formal complaint.
+- Resolution is sought between the student and the faculty member or instructor involved. - The student brings the matter to the attention of his/her Faculty Mentor. - The student brings the conflict to the Area Head, who encourages the student to put the complaint in writing if proceeding to the next step. - The student brings the conflict to the Associate Chair for Graduate Studies. - The student brings the conflict to the Department Chair. - The student may pursue formal means of resolving the conflict outside of the department: